cloudfoundry-incubator/kubo-deployment/docs/guides/customized-installation.md

 - [credhub cli](https://github.com/pivotal-cf/credhub-cli/releases/tag/0.4.0) for interacting with CredHub.
 Version 0.4 only.
 - [Ruby 2.3+](https://www.ruby-lang.org/en/downloads) required by the bosh-cli to deploy KuBOSH
 - [make](https://www.gnu.org/software/make) required by the bosh-cli to deploy KuBOSH
-- IaaS specific tools to create VMs, credentials
+- IaaS specific tools to create load balancers and firewall rules

 ## Infrastructure Setup